Stanwood, Washington: History

+The Stillaguamish, a Coast Salish tribe, have inhabited the area around the Stillaguamish River delta for several thousand years.
+At the time of the Point Elliott Treaty in 1855 there was a Stillaguamish village at the mouth of the river consisting of three large potlatch houses with an estimated population of 250 people.
+There were several other villages around the delta that totaled approximately 800 people, as well as graveyards that were later destroyed by settlers.
+The area at the mouth of the river is known as sdᶻəlgʷas, meaning strait or slough in Lushootseed.

+The area's first American expedition was led by George O. and G. L. Wilson, who were led by Snohomish guides on a canoe expedition up the Stillaguamish River in 1851 and reported on its economic potential.
 The first permanent American settlement at the mouth of the Stillaguamish River was Centerville, a trading post established in 1866 by Robert Fulton on the south side of the river.
 Centerville gained a post office in 1870, and the settlement was moved to the north side of the river three years later.
 The post office was renamed to Stanwood in 1877 by its sixth postmaster Daniel O. Pearson, after his wife Clara's maiden name; Pearson also ran a general store and built a new steamboat wharf on the Stillaguamish River shortly after arriving.
-Pearson had arrived to the Puget Sound from Lowell, Massachusetts in 1866 on the second of Asa Mercer's expeditions; his sisters Georgia and Josephine Pearson were two of the original "Mercer Girls".
+Pearson had arrived from Lowell, Massachusetts, in 1866; two of his sisters were among the original "Mercer Girls".